NewtonKhuman/Rides/README.md

 - [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

-##	Features
-•	**Onboarding Flow**: Seamless user registration and setup process.
-•	Email Password Authentication with Verification: Secure login with email verification.
-And Also using Google OAuth for easy login using Google credentials.
-•	Authorization: Secure access control for different user roles.
-•	Home Screen with Live Location & Google Map: Real-time location tracking with markers on a map.
-•	Recent Rides: View a list of recent rides at a glance.
-•	Google Places Autocomplete: Search any place on Earth with autocomplete suggestions.
-•	Find Rides: Search for rides by entering 'From' and 'To' locations.
-•	Select Rides from Map: Choose available cars near your location from the map.
-•	Confirm Ride with Detailed Information: View complete ride details, including time and fare price.
-•	Pay for Ride Using Stripe: Make payments using multiple methods like cards and others.
-•	Create Rides After Successful Payment: Book a ride after confirming payment.
-•	Profile: Manage account details in the profile screen.
-•	History: Review all rides booked so far.
-•	Responsive on Android and iOS: Optimized for both Android and iOS devices.
-•	and many more, including code architecture and reusability Technology
-	React Native
-	Expo
-	Stripe
-	PostgreSQL
-	Google Maps
-	Zustand
-	Clerk
-	Tailwind CSS

-Built with React Native for handling the user interface, Google Maps for rendering maps with directions, stripe for handling payments, serverless Postgres for managing databases, and styled with TailwindCSS.
-RideWithME is a perfect mobile app.

 ## Join the community